ORESoftware/r2g/readme.md

 >
 > Properly test your NPM packages before publishing. <br>
-> This tool allows you to test your package in the published format, without having to publish to an NPM registry.
+> This CLI tool allows you to easily test your package in the published format, without having to publish to an NPM registry.
->

 <br>